mgmarlow/knavehack/content/index.md

 ### 3. Pick two careers

 Roll or pick two careers.
-You gain those careers’ items, as well as any of the following that you can carry: 3d6×10 coins, three rations, a 50’ rope, 2 torches, any armor pieces or weapons and a quiver of 20 arrows.
+You gain those careers’ items, as well as any of the following that you can carry: 3d6×10 coins, rations, a 50’ rope, 2 torches, any armor pieces or weapons and a quiver of 20 arrows.
 If the PC has any points in `INT`, they may receive a random spell book for each point.